-This program applies to all students, faculty, staff, and contractors who perform work on electrical circuits and equipment operating at voltages 50 volts and above at Penn.
-Voltage below this is permitted to be worked on "live" if there will be no increased exposure to electrical burns or to explosion due to electric arcs.
+This program applies to all faculty, staff, students and contractors who perform work on electrical circuits and equipment operating at voltages 50 volts and above at Penn.

 3. DEFINITIONS

 Approved - Acceptable to the authority having jurisdiction (AHJ).

 Authorized Lockout/Tagout Employee - A person who has completed the required hazardous energy control training and is authorized to lock or tag out a specific machine or equipment to perform service or maintenance.